richardkershner/Hadoop-Pig-Basics-part-2-education-project/README.md

 # Hadoop-Pig-Basics-part-2-education-project
 ##This is a brief look, question 1, at a separate project from the Hadoop class.##
+>
+##Edit the original file and safe as a tab seperated .csv file##
+* note top header rows and bottom footer rows must be deleted before converting.
+* non-conforming characters need to be removed.
+In this case, all the rows that have numbers need all commas and dollar signs removed.
+>
 ##Upload the edited .csv file##
 * $ hadoop fs -mkdir education
 * $ hadoop fs -mkdir education